Identifying the Essential Qualities of Leaders

 Adolf Hitler is, of course, the epitome of bad leadership.
-Not that he wasn’t able to secure followers, but because he manipulated them into a certain way of perceiving others which fed into his followers greatest fears.
+Not that he wasn’t able to secure followers, but because he manipulated them into a certain way of perceiving others which fed followers greatest fears.
 There are of course bad leaders both in business and across the world stage.
-There is saying that a small show of anger in the microcosm, is equal to full-blown hateful rage on the macrocosm.
+There is a saying that a small show of anger in the microcosm is equal to full-blown hateful rage in the macrocosm.

 The following are some common qualities of poor and evil leaders, however, they are all intrinsically linked.
-The level to which these qualities are on display creates an equally negative impact for people involved.
+The level to which these qualities are on display creates an equally negative impact on the people involved.
 A negative impact is felt to the extent to which these qualities are on display.

 On a macro level, history has shown some leaders who are punishing, revengeful, enraged or even murderous.
 These leaders are downright evil, they act In opposition to life and growth.
 They create suffering and acute human misery.